 Ibrahim rushes over to kiss Suleyman’s robe while Piri Mehmed Pasha just looks super uncomfortable.

-Sumbul Ağa comes into the harem looking for Nigar Kalfa.
-She needs to take Ayşe (not the Sultana Madre) to the Sultan’s chambers and make sure everything’s ready.
+Sumbul Ağa comes into the harem looking for Firial Kalfa (in the Latin American version–in the first few episodes, you’ll hear her called Nigar Kalfa).
+She needs to take one of the concubines, Ayşe, to the Sultan’s chambers and make sure everything’s ready.
 Which is code for Ayşe gets a chance to sleep with the Sultan.
 (Yeah, there’s not much consent going on when they don’t have the option of refusing.)

 Aleks gets dragged into the Sultana Madre’s rooms.
-Sultana Madre tells her to chill.
+Hafse tells her to chill.

 Um, ok…so…Aleks can see she’s a powerful woman…let her go or she’ll kill herself!